 The Department of Medicine of Danbury Hospital offers two residency training programs and a fellowship program in cardiology.
 One residency tract is a traditional three-year categorical program, which provides comprehensive preparation for the practice of General Internal Medicine or for further fellowship training in a sub-specialty area.

 The second track is a primary care track providing training in preparation for the practice of outpatient general internal medicine.

 Many of our graduates who have entered the practice of General Internal Medicine have stayed in the area and are on the staff at Danbury Hospital.
 The residency program in Internal Medicine includes participation in patient care, teaching rounds, and conferences.
-Faculty from Yale University School of Medicine joins the staff at Danbury Hospital to conduct Grand Rounds, teaching conferences, and floor rounds, as well as occasional in-depth symposia.
+Faculty from Yale University School of Medicine joins the staff at Danbury Hospital to conduct Grand Rounds, and teaching conferences, as well as occasional in-depth symposia.

 Danbury Hospital and the continuity clinic site are using electronic medical records.
 Our on-line library offers access to Up-to-Date, Dynamed, Visual Dx, Cardiosource and the Johns Hopkins online ambulatory medicine website.
 The on-line library content can be accessed from home by our residents.
 The library has a very active staff and provides for conventional resources such as Pub Med, OVID as well as online journals and textbooks.

 Starting in the first year the residents will be guided and encouraged to do research.
 They will be presented the research activity in the hospital.
 Each first year resident will have mandatory meeting with our research coordinator, and with the library personal which will help them develop a good research question and will teach them how to perform a literature review.